 The catastrophic, persistent effects of nuclear weapons on our health, societies and the environment must be at the centre of all public and diplomatic discussions about nuclear disarmament and non-proliferation.
 This is the basic principle underpinning what has become known as the Humanitarian Initiative.

-Since 2010, governments, the international Red Cross and Red Crescent movement, various United Nations agencies, and non-government organizations have worked together to reframe the debate on nuclear weapons – giving rise to a groundbreaking UN process to negotiate a global prohibition on nuclear weapons.
+From 2010, governments, the international Red Cross and Red Crescent movement, various United Nations agencies, and non-government organizations began working together to reframe the debate on nuclear weapons – giving rise to the groundbreaking UN process to negotiate a global prohibition on nuclear weapons.

-ICAN has been a central part of this initiative from its beginning, serving as the civil society partner for three major intergovernmental conferences on the humanitarian impact of nuclear weapons, and at every opportunity encouraging governments to work with urgency to achieve a ban.
-Here are some of the defining moments so far.
+ICAN was a central part of this initiative from its beginning, serving as the civil society partner for three major intergovernmental conferences on the humanitarian impact of nuclear weapons, and at every opportunity encouraging governments to work with urgency to achieve the ban.
+Here are some of the defining moments.

 May 2010: Non-Proliferation Treaty conference